solidcode79/Unofficial-CS6515-FAQ/README.md

 This course can be frustrating and frustration usually increases after the grades come out for the first few homeworks and peaks after the grades are out for the first exam.

 A lot of people will go to student forums to vent, and/or on Reddit.
 From what I could understand from the outside, the TA team is accustomed to this happening almost every semester.
-It's a pain to watch and it drags everyone down.
+It is frustrating to watch this back and forth and difficult to udnerstand especially mid-way through the course.

 ## Pre-requisites for reading this FAQ.